 by Jeanine Poole

-For more information on these modifications to the law, see the December issue of New Hampshire Employment Law Letter.
+For more information on the safety program changes, see “School’s—oops! that’s the legislature’s—out for summer!” in the August 2012 issue of New Hampshire Employment Law Letter.